There are several ways to seek help from a librarian:

 1. The Rutgers University Libraries (RUL) subscribes to an immense amount of content online.
 This includes e-books, journals, indexes, databases, and streaming media!
 Online materials are available to Rutgers students on-campus and off-campus.
 When off-campus, students must access these resources through the Libraries Web site, where they will be prompted to log in with their Rutgers NetID and password.

 2. The RUL collection also consists of physical copies of books, periodicals, and multimedia in its 24 libraries/centers - and just about all of is is available to Rutgers University-Newark students, even during COVID-19 times.
-Please note that although some of our libraries may be open for studying and/or use of a computer lab, library materials are only accessible via Click and Collect.
+Please note that although libraries are open for studying and/or use of a computer lab, we are providing contactless service at the moment, so to borrow physical library materials, you must use Click and Collect.
+[Note: Titles that are accessible online, including through HathiTrust Emergency Temporary Access Service, cannot be borrowed.]

 a) Need a book that's located in print at a Rutgers library?
 Look it up in QuickSearch, Sign In, then Request Pickup.
 For Pickup location, choose 1 of these 2 options:

-b) Need an article that's available in print format at Rutgers?
-Use Article Delivery to request that it be made available to you electronically.
+b) Need a book chapter or article that's available in print format at Rutgers?
+Look it up in QuickSearch, Sign In, then click on the Digitization button to request that it be made available to you electronically.

 3. If RUL does not own or subscribe to something you need for your research, it may still be possible for the Libraries to obtain it for you.

 a) Need a book that's not available at Rutgers?
-Request it through E-ZBorrow.
+Request it through EZBorrow.
 Not available through E-ZBorrow either?
 Request it through UBorrow.
 Not available through UBorrow either?
-Request it through Interlibrary Loan.
+Request it through ILLiad, our interlibrary loan system.
+[Note: Unfortunately, we cannot facilitate interlibrary loan requests for textbooks or other required course materials.]

 b) Need an article that's not available online or in print at any Rutgers library?
-Use Article Delivery / Interlibrary Loan to request that it be made available to you electronically.
+Sign in to the ILLiad system and submit a New Article Request.
+It will typically be made available to you electronically within 48 business hours.

 4. Not sure where to go to begin your research?